terraref/tutorials/videos/first_walkthrough.md

 First we just want the date, not including time of day.
 Pull out date using built-in `as.Date` and put into new column `day`.

-Also create new column with air temperature in Celcius instead of Kelvin.
+Also create new column with air temperature in Celsius instead of Kelvin.

 ``` r